vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/23_siddhopAyashodhanAdhikAraH.md

 Hereafter we shall proceed briefly to remove certain misconcep tions which arise from the relationship of spouse that is expressed in the word Srimat (having Lakṣmī) as existing between Sri and the Supreme Ruler who has consecrated Himself for the sacrifice or yajna of saving all.
 As stated in the following siloka, "It is said in all religious systems and in the Vedānta that Bhagavan acts as the Saviour only in the company of Lakṣmī, who is the very embodiment of compassion".
 (The phrase, 'religious systems' here refers to the four pañcaratra systems).

-There are some who hold that, in the former part of the Dvaya, the word Srimat is an upalakṣana\* ( an accidental sign by which the thing is distinguished and not a permanent attribute (or viseshana), whereas in the latter part, the same word means & permanent attribute of Narayana.
-(If this were true, it would follow that the words 'I seek as my refuge' saranam prapadye would apply only to Narayana and not to Sri or Lakṣmī who, in that part, according to them, is not meant to be taken as an inseparable attribute but as only an accidental mark to distinguish Narayana, Since in the latter part, Srīniat is, according to them, an inseparable attribute (vīs'eshana), it would follow that the dative and the namah would apply to the attribute and the substan tive, vix, Srī and Bhagavan.
-(It would then mean that Lakṣmī is not to be sought as the upāya but that adoration and service are due to her as well as to her spouse, Narayana ).
+There are some who hold that, in the former part of the Dvaya, the word Srimat is an upalakṣana\* ( an accidental sign by which the thing is distinguished and not a permanent attribute (or viseshana), whereas in the latter part, the same word means & permanent attribute of Narāyaṇa.
+(If this were true, it would follow that the words 'I seek as my refuge' saranam prapadye would apply only to Narāyaṇa and not to Sri or Lakṣmī who, in that part, according to them, is not meant to be taken as an inseparable attribute but as only an accidental mark to distinguish Narāyaṇa, Since in the latter part, Srīniat is, according to them, an inseparable attribute (vīs'eshana), it would follow that the dative and the namah would apply to the attribute and the substan tive, vix, Srī and Bhagavan.
+(It would then mean that Lakṣmī is not to be sought as the upāya but that adoration and service are due to her as well as to her spouse, Narāyaṇa ).

 In this (wrong) view, when the same word Srimat is found in both the parts (of Dvaya) and when there is no objection to interpreting it in the same way, in both the places, the adoption of an interpretation which is at variance with the well-known view